tadeaspetak/petite-file-browser/design-document/design-document.md

 This simple `app` shall empower users to:

  - sign in when not authenticated
- - view & browse folders
+ - view & browse directories
  - view metadata of a file (no preview)
  - sort and filter on all available attributes (`name`, `size`, and `type`)
  - bookmark URLs for quick navigation